The ghost of Baldaccio d'Anghiari

 Often hired by the Florentines, he also fought for the greatest rulers of the time: the Malatesta, Piccinino, the Count of Urbino, and even the Pope.

 His fame grew to such an extent that all the murder convictions he had collected over the years, were dismissed, and he was even granted Florentine citizenship.

-Cosimo the Elder began to fear this courageous but dangerous personality, so much that, it seems that he was the instigator of his murder.
+Cosimo the Elder began to fear this brave, yet dangerous character, so much so that, he supposedly was the instigator of his murder.
 Pulling the strings from behind the stage, he used his power to organize the assassination through the Gonfaloniere Orlandini, very close to the faction of Cosimo de 'Medici.

 Baldaccio Bruni's body was buried in the cloister of Santo Spirito in Florence.